 - Usage: It is used to configure the server to allow requests from different origins, which is essential for web applications that make requests to an API server from a different domain.

-:- Purpose: Body-parser is a middleware for parsing incoming request bodies in a middleware before your handlers.
+body-parser:- Purpose: Body-parser is a middleware for parsing incoming request bodies in a middleware before your handlers.

 - Function: It parses the JSON, buffer, string, and URL-encoded data submitted in HTTP requests.